 JCU academic staff should log in to LearnJCU using their JCU user name and password, click on the Communities tab, and in the My Communities section click on Higher Degree by Research Advisors.
 The link to the Epigeum SDS course will be visible at the Higher Degree by Research Advisors home page.
 Questions relating to the SDS course should be forwarded to the Graduate Research School (GRS@jcu.edu.au).

-JCU recognises, encourages and rewards staff who excel in the supervision of research degree candidates at the Doctoral, Research Masters or Honours level.
+JCU recognises, encourages and rewards staff who excel in the supervision of research degree candidates at the Doctoral, and Research Masters level.
 Each year awards of $1,000 are offered to winners of the Advisor of the Year Awards across a range of categories.
 For more information please visit the Celebrating Research Excellence page.

 The JCU Research Education Sub-Committee (RESC) will appoint an advisory panel for each HDR candidate.
 The panel will support the Primary Advisor, as Chair of the Panel, and the Head of the Enrolling Organisational Unit in their supervision of the candidate.
 Members of the Advisory Panel will be members of the University listed on the Register of Advisors or other persons with expertise appropriate to, but not necessarily or specifically in, the candidate’s research area.
 The Advisory Panel shall include: